If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

 Startup Valuation At The Time Of Series C Stage

-The money invested during the Series C stage is huge, resulting in startup valuation to be over a hundred millions or over a billion.
+The money invested during the Series C stage is huge, resulting in a startup valuation to be over a hundred million or over a billion.

 Series D, E, & F

-- New opportunities: The company has discovered a new opportunity and want to grab it before going into an IPO.
+- New opportunities: The company has discovered a new opportunity and wants to grab it before going into an IPO.